-Plug the USB-Serial cable into your computer, and start the terminal program... the settings should be 9600 baud, 8 bits, no stop bits.
+Plug the USB-Serial cable into your computer, and start the terminal program... the settings should be 9600 baud, 8 bits, 1 stop bit, no parity.

 Connect your battery to the Eggfinder Mini.
 You should immediately begin seeing readable data scrolling across the screen, with each line beginning with \$GP.